title

 Trajan

-Trajan, another so-called "good" emperor.
+Trajan, a "good" emperor.

 Emperor Hadrian

-Before he died, Trajan selected his successor, another soldier: Hadrian.
+Before Trajan died he selected as his successor another soldier: Hadrian.
 And, like Trajan, Hadrian would be considered a good emperor.
-Hadrian traveled across the empire, stabilizing local governments, patronized the arts and added to the beautification of cities.
+Hadrian traveled across the empire, stabilizing local governments.
+He patronized the arts and added to the beautification of cities.
 He continued Trajan's policy regarding law and the treatment of Christians.
 He penalized those who mistreated their slaves.
 He kept the army at peak efficiency through constant training and unannounced inspections.
 He strengthened the empire's frontiers by building walls.
-Four generals were disappointed with Hadrian's retreat from military aggression and imperial expansion, and they plotted to overthrow him.
-But Hadrian learned of their conspiracy before they attacked, and he had the generals executed.

 Hadrian ruled for 21 years, to the year 138, during which the empire prospered.
-The Roman empire was the largest area in the world without internal customs barriers.
+The Roman Empire was the largest area in the world without internal customs barriers.
 Its roads had improved.
-Private industry was regulated but government did not interfere much in the economy, and the empire had prospered from internal trade in agriculture and in crafted goods.
+Private industry was regulated but government did not interfere much in the economy.
+The empire had prospered from internal trade in agriculture and in crafted goods.
 From one end of the empire to the other were bountiful farms.
 Improvements had been made in medicine and public health, and across the empire were good hospitals.
-Trade from the empire reached as far east as China, the caravan route from Parthia to China having opened in the year 115.
+Trade from the empire reached as far east as China – the caravan route from Parthia to China having opened in the year 115.
 The empire's trade reached eastern Africa, and it passed out through the Strait of Gibraltar (between Mauritania and Spain) to as far north as Norway.
-Gaul and Western Germany had become the workshop of Europe.
+Roman-ruled Gaul and Western Germany had become the workshop of Europe.
 Gaul was busy with metal working.
 The city of Cologne had a glass blowing industry.
 The eastern provinces of the empire, including Greece, exercised age-old skills in technology and trade, and Greek businessmen had become the wealthiest in the empire.

 Rome's aristocrats were also proud, but this was not the same aristocracy that had been imagined to be the superior breed that had made Rome great.
 That aristocracy had disappeared through intermarriage and out-of-wedlock births.
-And Rome's common people were also becoming more of a blend.
+They and Rome's common people were becoming more of a blend.
 About four-fifths of Rome's plebeians carried some genes of former slaves.
 Around 140 years earlier, Emperor Augustus had laws passed that he hoped would reduce inter-breeding between Romans and non-Romans, laws prohibiting freed slaves from marrying Latins and prohibiting Senators from marrying freed women.
 But his attempt at what he saw as racial purity was by now a failure.

 Sources

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.